AdamClarkStandke/TinyMachineLearning/README.md

 **Advanced: Neural Network Flight Controller**

 To take advantage of the machine learning capabilities of the Arduino Nano 33 BLE Sense Rev 2, I decided to use the reinforcement learning enviornment [Learning to Fly](https://arxiv.org/abs/2103.02142) to train a PPO reinforcement learning agent for controlling the drone's motors.
-Similar to this fun example [Duck Drone](https://www.youtube.com/watch?v=rbHqwHpZ_kU)

 ### Testing and Resuslts: